Proofreading Your Resume

 Your Resume Reads Well

 A strong resume will flow smoothly and be easy to read.
 The layout of the resume is essential and clearly defined headings/subheadings should immediately identify sections.
-Common errors often occur in how candidates list their companies and positions.
+Common errors often occur in how candidates list their companies and positions along with not using the best resume format.

 An example that I frequently encounter is when a candidate works for the same company for many years but separates each position within the company as if it were an entirely new organization.
 This makes it appear to recruiters as if the candidate worked for multiple companies instead of one.
 In this instance, the company name and total years worked should be the main heading with different roles and years worked in each position as disparate headings.